dannyvelas/examplego_api/README.md

 I could have gone to the extreme and only used `net/http` for routing, using something like Axel Wagner’s [Shift Path technique](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html).
 But, I felt like this was too much boilerplate.

-So, I opted for go-chi.
+So, I opted for [go-chi](https://github.com/go-chi/chi).
 This felt like a happy medium.
 It's routing logic is quite small (claiming ~1000LOC), yet it's still very functional and easy to use.
 As a bonus, it's perfect for modularity (more on that in the next section) and fast.

+I was planning to use [http-router](https://github.com/julienschmidt/httprouter) because I think it's [even faster](https://gist.github.com/pkieltyka/123032f12052520aaccab752bd3e78cc) and similarly light.
+But I didn't because it [doesn't have support for subrouters](https://github.com/julienschmidt/httprouter/issues/141).
+So, it's a little bit harder to achieve modularity.

 ### Separation of concern